janlelis/characteristics/README.md

 Extra data is available for Unicode characters (see below).

-The [unibits](https://github.com/janlelis/unibits) and [uniscribe](https://github.com/janlelis/uniscribe) gems makes use of this data to visualize it accordingliy.
+The [unibits](https://github.com/janlelis/unibits) and [uniscribe](https://github.com/janlelis/uniscribe) gems makes use of this data to visualize it accordingly.

 ¹ in the sense of [codepoints](https://en.wikipedia.org/wiki/Codepoint)